msuiche/LiveCloudKd/README.md

 ## LiveCloudKd (2023).

 LiveCloudKd is tool, that allows you connect to Hyper-V guest VM with kd.exe (or WinDBG.exe and WinDBG with modern UI (ex.
 WinDBG Preview).
-Also you can you Hvmm EXDi plugin for attaching to Hyper-V VM
+Also you can use LiveCloudKd EXDi plugin for attaching to Hyper-V VM.
-Tool uses Hyper-V memory manager plugin for operations with Hyper-V memory.
+Tool uses Hyper-V Memory Manager plugin for operations with Hyper-V memory.

 Tool has additional options in compare with LiveKd from Microsoft Sysinternals Suite: